Get ready: 3G is shutting down from December.

 - If your phone has VoLTE support then great, but we’d still recommend that you make sure you have enabled your phone’s latest software update.

-- For iPhone (iOS): Go to Settings > General > Software Update.
+- For iPhones (iOS): Go to Settings > General > Software Update

 - Then check that 4G/5G data is enabled in your phone settings as well as 4G voice calling/VoLTE.